 - To keep starfish in top condition in an aquarium, water quality should be excellent and nitrate levels very low, preferably unmeasurable.

-When it comes to buying a starfish, or any livestock for that matter, it is important to thoroughly research any particular species, BEFORE you buy it!
-That being said, refer to our following starfish class profiles to learn more about the natural history, ecology, biology, and other characteristics of species found in each group.

-Newer snapshot:

-- To keep starfish in top condition in an aquarium, water quality should be excellent and nitrate levels very low, preferably unmeasurable.

 When it comes to buying a starfish, or any livestock for that matter, it is important to research any particular species thoroughly, before you buy it, so remember to look up any information you can find first.